orzechowskid/danorz.com/README.md

 - clone this repo
 - bootstrap the repo: `npm run bootstrap`
 - build some Docker images and run them in containers: `./up.sh`
+- add our development CA to your browser's list of trusted certificate authorities: see tools/README.md

+## Getting Started with the Frontend

-- start the frontend: `cd packages/frontend; npm run start`
+- start a live server: `cd packages/frontend; npm run start`
-- (in your browser) visit http://localhost:8080
+- (in your browser) visit https://localhost:8080

 ## Getting Started with the Backend

-- `docker stop` the web-backend container
+- `docker stop` the web-backend container (if it's running)
-- `cd packages/backend; npm run start`
+- start a live server: `cd packages/backend; npm run start`

 # Provided for You